 - 8 Ground

 This diagram explains the wiring:

-Another big advantage of Dsubs is that they’re very cheap, much cheaper than other typed of snake cables.
+Another big advantage of Dsubs is that they’re much cheaper than other types of snake cables.

 - Ethernet (Cat5e)